matthewtownson/Python_KD4014/index.md

 Please note that this lesson uses Python 3 rather than Python 2.

 > ## Accompanying resources
-> The presentation which accompanies the CDT-ReNU training programme can be found [here](https://lucydot.github.io/slides/Python_211122).
+> The presentation which accompanies this website can be found [here](https://lucydot.github.io/slides/2022_Python/).
-> The presentatioin which accompanies the Level 6 course at Northumbria University can be found [here](https://lucydot.github.io/slides/Python_2201).
 {: .prereq}

 > ## Prerequisites